 If the issue isn’t resolved to your satisfaction, you can then raise the matter with the Accountant in Bankruptcy.

 The Accountant in Bankruptcy is a Scottish government agency that supervises and audits Protected Trust Deeds.
 They are the final recourse for making a complaint against your Trustee.

 The AiB will investigate any complaints, but only if your Trustee or their professional body have already been approached about the issue.
 The AiB has the power to instruct your Trustee to amend their actions if it is felt they have acted improperly.

 Scotland Debt Solutions can offer professional advice if you are unhappy with a situation regarding your Trust Deed.
-We have vast experience in this area, and work from four offices around Scotland.
+We have vast experience in this area, and work from five offices around Scotland.
 Call one of the team for an initial appointment free-of-charge.